xpple/loot_library.h/README.md

 # loot_library.h
 A C library for emulating Minecraft loot table generation.
 Still a WIP, API is still subject to sudden changes.

+While it's written in C, the entire library can be ported to CUDA very easily if needed.

 # example

 Searching through ruined portal loot seeds.